Yykz/dns-hijacking/README.md

 - All DNS queries associated with domain names matching the specified regex are intercepted.
 - Intercepted queries will receive a fake answer containing the target IP address with empty Authority and Additional fields.
-- Fake responses have a TTL (Time To Live) of 0 to prevent lingering in the DNS cache after the program stops.
+- Fake responses have a default TTL (Time To Live) of 0 to prevent lingering in the DNS cache after the program stops.
 - The DNS queries that don't match the regex or don't concern IPv4 are sent to a Google DNS server (8.8.8.8).
 - The answer of the Google DNS server is sent back to the origin of the first query.